 I want to create a room with a cathedral ceiling.
 How do I do this?

 Vaulted ceilings, while similar, do not share the same pitch as the roof, and are often framed using scissor trusses.
-If you are interested in a Vaulted Ceiling rather than a cathedral please review this article on the subject: KB-00068 - Creating a Vaulted Ceiling and Scissor Trusses
+If you are interested in a Vaulted Ceiling rather than a Cathedral, please see the Related Articles section below.

 To create a cathedral ceiling